Catherine Hayes (murderer)

 Catherine Hayes (1690 – 9 May 1726), sometimes spelled Catharine Hayes, was an English woman who was burned at the stake for committing petty treason by killing her husband.

 Early life and marriage

-Catherine Hall was born near Birmingham in 1690, the daughter of poor parents.
-At the age of 16, she obtained employment as a servant within the household of a Warwickshire farmer named Hayes.
-The son of this household was 21-year-old John Hayes, who worked as a carpenter, and who soon fell in love with her.
+Catherine Hall was born near Birmingham in 1690 to poor parents.
+At 16 she obtained employment as a servant in the household of a Warwickshire farmer named Hayes.
+The son of this household was 21-year-old John Hayes, a carpenter who soon fell in love with her.
 Within a year of their acquaintance, the two were married.

 Several years into their marriage, the couple moved to London and set up a small shop in Oxford Road, Tyburn, while renting lodgings.
 Hayes also became a successful pawnbroker, and his wife would bear 12 children.
 Catherine would later claim that her husband was abusive, kept her isolated from church, and murdered their newborn children.